qkcire/pdf_toc/README.md

-# PDF Table of Content Extractor
+# PDF Table of Contents Extractor
-A python script to extract PDF table of content to plain text.
+A python script to extract PDF table of contents to plain text.